 Maths lessons in KS1 & KS2

 In KS1 & KS2 we use Power Maths.
 This is an exciting scheme of work, which has been recommended by the DfE.
 It is based upon the concrete, pictorial and abstract approach and follows a linear - mastery - curriculum.
-Meaning that children in all year groups will be using practical equipment, drawings and formal methods to secure their knowledge and understanding.
+This means that children in all year groups will be using practical equipment, drawings and formal methods to secure their knowledge and understanding.

 Each lesson includes opportunities for children to discover, share, collaborate, practice and reflect.
-Children are encouraged to solve problems in each day, using what they have learnt.
+Children are encouraged to solve problems each day, using what they have learnt.
 The lessons are designed with a 'small step' approach, this enables children to secure a skill before moving on.

 A key principle on the scheme is the belief that all children can achieve and be successful mathematicians.
 There are five characters that are integrated within the scheme to promote a growth mindset.
 These characters, and their individual qualities, will be referred to in many lessons.